Your Landscape Plants Will Sleep, Creep, Then Leap

 The First Year They Sleep

 You wait a few months, still not much of anything.
 They look like… they’re sleeping.
 This is where the saying comes from.
-It may not appear to be growing but below the ground the roots are expanding.
-This is why it is so important to dig your hole twice as wide as the root ball, amend your soil (especially if it is hard packed) and to water them well.
+It may not appear to be growing but below the ground, the roots are expanding.
+This is why it is so important to dig your hole twice as wide as the root ball, amend your soil (especially if it is hard-packed), and water it well.
 A lot of plants, even perennials, spend most of their energy the first year on the roots.

 A well-established root system makes it easier for your plants to soak up water.
 Stronger roots also keep the plant healthier in the heat of summer & through cold temperatures in winter.